zhl118/lab-report2/lab-report2.md

 Run the Server on a Remote Computer

-On this part we connecting the remote computer, compile the file to remote computer and trying to operate the same step about URLHandler on the remote computer,but we have to use different port number
+On this part we connecting the remote computer, compile the file to remote computer and trying to operate the same step about URLHandler on the remote computer,but we have to use different port number javac <>.java to compile the code cd - path the director

 ![image](lab2.4.png)